TheForwardDev/doc/en/fields/index.md

 <a name="change-mode"></a>
 ## Change Display Mode

-As we have already realized, fields have different visual states and in `FormBuilder` by default it will be a form element, in `TableBuilder` different values display, and for example in export - just the original value.
+As we have already realized, fields have different visual states: in `FormBuilder`, by default, it will be a form element, in `TableBuilder` different values display, and for example in export - just the original value.

 But let's imagine a situation where we need to output the field in `TableBuilder` not in preview mode but in default mode, or conversely, output it in preview mode inside `FormBuilder` or even in its original: